neumino/neumino.github.io/movies.md

 ### He&#39;s All That
 *Released on 2021-08-27, vote average 6.9*

-An influencer attempts to transform an unpopular classmate into prom king.
+To get revenge on her ex-boyfriend, an influencer attempts to transform an unpopular classmate into prom king.

 <iframe id="player"
 	type="text/html"